bartvanhoey/MauiAbpOpenIddict/README.md

 ## Introduction

-From version 6.0.0 the ABP Framework will start to use **OpenIddict** instead of **IdentityServer**.
-In this article, I will show you how to consume an OpenIddict protected ABP Framework API from a .NET MAUI App.
+From version 6.0.0  the ABP Framework comes with a [MAUI Application Startup Template](https://docs.abp.io/en/abp/6.0/Startup-Templates/MAUI) to create a minimalist MAUI application project and ABP also start to use **OpenIddict** instead of **IdentityServer**.

-The sample **BookStore ABP Framework** application in this article has been developed with **Blazor** as UI Framework and **SQL Server** as database provider.
+This article is about how to consume an **OpenIddict** protected **ABP Framework API** from a **.NET MAUI App**.
+In the article I will only mention the main moving parts of the program.
+Keep in mind that only the most important code snippets are included in this article, but you will find the rest of the code needed in the GitHub repository.

 ### Source code

-The source code of both projects is [available on GitHub](https://github.com/bartvanhoey/MauiAbpOpenIddict).
+The source of the article is [available on GitHub](https://github.com/bartvanhoey/MauiAbpOpenIddict), but keep in mind that the source code is not production ready.

 ## Requirements